b4dnewz/node-temp/README.md

 ## Documentation

-A very deep documentation with real world usage examples is coming soon, stay tuned.
+This project provide an [online documentation](https://b4dnewz.github.io/node-temp/) automatically generated with [TypeDoc](), but a very deep documentation with __real world usage examples__ is coming soon, stay tuned.

 ---